 As an example, to move files between the NeSI HPC Storage (accessible from Māui and Mahuika) and the Otago University high-capacity central file storage (another managed server endpoint):

-Select the endpoint "Nesi Wellington DTN V5", and you will be asked to authenticate your access to the endpoint.
+Find the NeSI endpoint by typing in "NeSI Wellington DTN V5".
+Select the endpoint "NeSI Wellington DTN V5" from the list, and you will be asked to authenticate your access to the endpoint.
 Click Continue to the next step.